Capturing our love for art, adventure and learning

 My first thought was “that doesn’t make any sense!”

-On second thought, it made all the sense in our odd little world.
-A Master’s Degree would help me hone my craft.
+On second thought, it made all the sense to be back in academia.
 We will be able to continue roaming, homeschooling and growing with the kids.
-It would give us an opportunity to live abroad longer term and continuously do so after graduation.
+It would give us an opportunity to live abroad longer term.
 And so the odd life continues.